sajal243/Round-templates/pedagogy/README.md

 <a name="LO"></a>
 #### 2. Learning Objectives and Cognitive Level

-To study the concept of Half Wave Rectifier
+a) Student will be able to explain the working of half wave rectifier.
 To calculate the ripple factor of Half Wave Rectifier.